paras9o9/HobbyFi-Intent-Classifier/HobbyFi_Copilot_Report.md

 ## 4. Guardrails Framework

-Guardrails are organized into three layers — input, execution, and output — mapping directly to where risk enters the system.
+Guardrails are organized into three layers — input, execution, and output, mapping directly to where risk enters the system.

 **Input validation:**
 - Reject or flag cross-vendor access attempts (e.g., "show me vendor Y's revenue") via a scope check before the LLM reasons about the query.
 - An intent-classification confidence gate: queries are pre-classified using a calibrated TF-IDF + LinearSVC model; if confidence falls below a tuned threshold, the system responds with a clarification request instead of guessing the intent.

 **Execution validation (business rules):**
-- Hard-coded constraints enforced in code, not left to LLM judgment — e.g., trial extensions capped at 30 days, membership dates cannot be backdated.
+- Hard-coded constraints enforced in code, not left to LLM judgment e.g., trial extensions capped at 30 days, membership dates cannot be backdated.
 - Human-in-the-loop for all writes: every write action generates a diff/preview (e.g., "Extend trial for user Alex from 7 to 14 days — approve?") and executes only after explicit vendor confirmation.

 **Output guardrails:**